IanWhitney/kafka_brownbag/README.md

 ### Consumers

 Consumers read messages from a Topic in Kafka.
+They can start at the beginning of the Topic and read all messages, or they can start at the end and just read new messages.
+They make note of where they are in the topic, so that they don't read messages twice.

+Multiple Consumers can read the same messages topic.
+Reading a message does not destroy it.

 As with Producers, Consumers can connect directly to Kafka or they can use a HTTP proxy.
 What Consumers do with the messages is going to be up to each Consumer.

 Kafka Connect also provides an API for common Consumer patterns.
 With Connect you can create Consumers that take data from Kafka and put it into: